IRSND - english

 }

-IRSND builds the frame to be sended "on-the-fly" from the IRMP data structure.
-The members are:
+IRSND assembles the frame to be transmitted on the fly from the IRMP data structure.
+It includes:

 irsnd_send_data (IRMP_DATA * irmp_data_p)

-The return value is 1, if the frame can be successfully sent out, otherwise 0.
+The return value is 1 if the frame can be successfully transmitted, otherwise 0.
 In the first case the struct members

 irmp_data_p->protocol